 You can enjoy it while it’s fresh from the oven for a more “gooey” cookie or let it cool to room temperature to get those perfect slices.
 I personally prefer the latter but it’s delicious either way!

-For more delicious cookie recipes, check out my:
+For more chocolate chip cookie recipes, check out my:

 - Peanut Butter Chocolate Chip Cookies